Bi-Lipschitz Invariants in Singularity Theory: Lojasiewicz Exponent and Euler Obstruction: Abstract

 \section{Abstract}

-In this work, we investigate the bi-Lipschitz invariance of three fundamental local invariants in singularity theory: the Łojasiewicz exponent, the Hilbert-Samuel multiplicity, and the local Euler obstruction.
-We draw inspiration from Bivià-Ausina and Fukui, whose framework we extend to ideals in analytic spaces.
+In this work, we investigate the bi-Lipschitz invariance of two fundamental local invariants in singularity theory: the Łojasiewicz exponent and the local Euler obstruction.
+We draw inspiration from Bivià-Ausina and Fukui, whose framework we extend to ideals in rings of analytic functions defined on affine toric varieties.
 We establish conditions under which these invariants remain unchanged under bi-Lipschitz equivalence.
-In particular, we prove a special case of the metric version of Zariski’s multiplicity conjecture.
-We show that multiplicity is preserved when the ideal coincides with the integral closure of its order ideal.
-We also provide a partial answer to the open question of whether the local Euler obstruction is a bi-Lipschitz invariant.
+We also provide an answer, to a particular case, to the open question of whether the local Euler obstruction is a bi-Lipschitz invariant.
 For hypersurfaces with isolated singularities, we show that the Euler obstruction is preserved under non-degeneracy conditions.
 These results contribute to the understanding of metric invariants in complex analytic geometry.